 BringFido, the world’s leading pet travel and lifestyle brand, has developed a four-step checklist to help keep your furry friends safe and by your side during a disaster or major emergency.
 Before it’s too late, remember to F.I.D.O.!

 BringFido stands ready to assist you during any emergency evacuation.
 Our Canine Concierges have secured thousands of hotels, vacation rentals and shelters for evacuees, while offering essential advice on how best to navigate these highly stressful times.
-Visit our website or mobile app, where you can browse and book more than 250,000 hotels and vacation rentals around the country.
+Visit our website or mobile app, like this traveler who left a review of BringFido, where you can browse and book more than 250,000 hotels and vacation rentals around the country.
 Or, call us and let us do the legwork for you.
 Our Canine Concierge team contacts the hotel to confirm the assignment of a pet-friendly room and can even help with any exceptions or special requests that you may have.

 Remember that when you book with BringFido, you enjoy the benefit of our Pet Friendly Guarantee, and you’ll never pay a booking fee.
 Call us at 877-411-3436 to speak to one of our friendly agents, or save some time and book online.
 Either way, our service is free.